jaredwelch1/CapstoneI/README.md

 ## TO DO

-- [ ] clean up git
+- [X] clean up git

 - [ ] backup database

-- [ ] Finalize script to create KMeans model
+- [X] Finalize script to create KMeans model

 - [ ] Finalize script to NLP article data

+- [X] Store TFIDF data to a file

-- [ ] Create work flow to PCA TFIDF values and store them somehow for visuals
+- [ ] Create work flow to PCA TFIDF values and then store those

 - [ ] Label clusters by hand based on their contents

-- [ ] storing and loading KMeans using pickle
+- [X] storing and loading KMeans

 ### Data & Analysis of articles